ginstrom/paladin-novel/manuscript/chapter-11.md

 "Forgotten her light?"
 Gond asked.
 "What do you mean?"

-Silviana's expression grew grave.
+The corners of Silviana's mouth drew down, fine lines deepening around her ancient eyes.
 "The goddess of mercy has been pushed aside by those who profit from suffering.
 Where once her temples offered sanctuary, now the priests of Kemiss—god of commerce—hold sway, blessing slavers' chains and counting coin from slave auctions.
 And darker still..."
 She paused, glancing around at the listening crowd.
 "There are whispers of banned worship returning, evil cloaked in false righteousness."

 "I'm not a paladin," Gond said, his voice rougher than he intended.
 "I'm a mercenary who can heal."